Raghuvar/Web-Scrapper/README.md

 data which can be used a wide range of the applications and make the work easier.
 It's also can be used to extract the data using APIs.

--For more information about installing, creating and working on web-scraping using Scrapy, Please visit:
+-For more information about installing, creating and working on web-scraping using Scrapy, Please visit: <br />
-<a href="https://doc.scrapy.org/en/latest/intro/overview.html" target="_blank">https://doc.scrapy.org/en/latest/intro/overview.html</a>
+<a href="https://doc.scrapy.org/en/latest/intro/overview.html" target="_blank"> https://doc.scrapy.org/en/latest/intro/overview.html </a>

 ## Author